 It is clear, as Rick points out, that the background of this chapter is one of idolatry.
 But we don’t need to know which gods were worshipped or how pervasive the idolatry was, and so on.
 Paul gives us all the context we need and his focus is not totally on idolatry but equally on sexual sin; in particular, same-sex sexual sin.
 The idolatry in Rome was no worse than in any other city or place in the ancient world.
 For example, when Paul was in Athens, we’re told: “While Paul waited for them at Athens, his spirit was stirred in him, when he saw the city wholly given to idolatry” (Acts 17:16).
 And in Ephesus, we’re told: “…this Paul hath persuaded and turned away much people, saying that they be no gods, which are made with hands: So that not only this our craft is in danger to be set at nought; but also that the temple of the great goddess Diana should be despised, and her magnificence should be destroyed, whom all Asia and the world worshippeth” (Acts 19:26-27).

-I find it interesting that Artemis is here named, but in Rome, where Rick Brentlinger stresses the idolatry and sexualised worship which is so important to his interpretation of Romans chapter 1, the name of the god or goddess is not even mentioned; indeed, the idolatry in Rome is described in very general terms and not nearly as specifically as that in Ephesus.
+I find it interesting that Diana/Artemis is here named, but in Rome, where Rick Brentlinger stresses the idolatry and sexualised worship which is so important to his interpretation of Romans chapter 1, the name of the god or goddess is not even mentioned; indeed, the idolatry in Rome is described in very general terms and not nearly as specifically as that in Ephesus.

 And it is significant that the sexual sins mentioned in Romans chapter 1 are not shown to be part of idolatrous worship but as judgment by God because the people refused to acknowledge him; they are mentioned as being the result of idolatry.
 I’m not saying that the worship wasn’t sexual, but Paul doesn’t specify.
-So an argument that Paul is describing a situation where the worship was sexual is an argument from silence.
+So the contention that Paul is describing a situation where the worship was sexual is an argument from silence.
 And therefore it is not essential to know the historical and cultural context of this chapter in order to grasp what Paul means.
 What is made clear is that the people, both men and women, knew God but worshipped him in the forms of animals and birds and reptiles (1:23, 25).
 And therefore God gave them up to perverted sexual practices (1:24-27).
 The unnatural sexual relations as Paul discusses them were the result of God’s judgment on them for their idolatry, not as part of their sexual worship.

 This understanding of Romans chapter 1 changes everything for Rick’s view.
 And it means we can take the passage as it stands, at face value, and conclude that Paul is denouncing same-sex sex for both men and women without having to see it in the context of idolatrous worship.
 It is true, as I explained above in the section on Leviticus chapters 18 and 20, that pagan worship was highly sexualised, but both then and in the time of the Roman world, homosexuality was “abomination” in Leviticus (along with all other sexual sins) and “against nature” in Romans.
 As we saw in the discussion of Leviticus chapters 18 and 20, homosexuality is intrinsically sinful, and now Paul graphically reiterates that in Romans chapter 1.

-I’m amazed as to how anybody after reading this passage could not see that God regards same-sex sex as sinful.
+I’m amazed as to how anybody, after reading Romans 1:24-28, could not see that God regards same-sex sex as sinful.
 Just look at the adjectives that describe it – they’re God’s words and they reveal his hatred of such behaviour.
-It doesn’t make a scrap of difference whether same-sex sex is practiced in religious worship or in a loving and monogamous relationship – same-sex sex is same-sex sex whatever the setting and you can’t avoid that.
+It doesn’t make a scrap of difference whether same-sex sex is practiced in religious worship or in a loving and monogamous relationship – same-sex sex is same-sex sex whatever the setting, and you can’t avoid that.
 All the descriptive adjectives used in this passage about same-sex sex are powerful and condemning.
 How can anyone think that if God’s judgment on those who denied him was to give them over to a sinful lifestyle consisting of same-sex sex, which he denounces in the strongest terms, it would be acceptable in the context of a same-sex marriage?